libnetdude Concepts This chapter introduces the main concepts of libnetdude and uses small

 TODO: explain how to iterate over all protocol headers in a trace via packet->pd, and show how to print out TCP payloads as an example.

-As mentioned above, when opening a trace file libnetdude
+As mentioned above, when opening a trace file libnetdude does not

 load the packets contained in the file into memory, because this